miladrahimi/p-manager/README.md

 ## License

 This project is governed by the terms of the [LICENSE](LICENSE.md) license.
-Users are only allowed to use the Project with explicit permission from the creator.
+Users are only allowed to use this project with explicit permission from the creator.